-94. NRAs should assess whether the processing of personal data complies with Union law on data protection.20
+98. The competent national authority should assess whether the processing of personal data complies with Union law on data protection.25

 Article 3(5) first subparagraph

 Providers of electronic communications to the public, including providers of internet access services, and providers of content, applications and services shall be free to offer services other than internet access services which are optimised for specific content, applications or services, or a combination thereof, where the optimisation is necessary in order to meet requirements of the content, applications or services for a specific level of quality.